-The X9530 is a highly integrated laser diode bias controller which incorporates two digitally controlled Programmable Current Generators, temperature compensation with dedicated look-up tables, and supplementary EEPROM array.
+The X96012 is a highly integrated bias controller, which incorporates two digitally controlled Programmable Current Generators, temperature compensation with dedicated look-up tables, and supplementary EEPROM array.
 All functions of the device are controlled via a 2-wire digital serial interface.

 Two temperature compensated Programmable Current Generators, vary the output current with temperature according to the contents of the associated nonvolatile look-up table.
-The look-up table may be programmed with arbitrary data by the user, via the 2-wire serial port, and either an internal or external temperature sensor may be used to control the output current response. temperature compensated pro-grammable These currents maybe used to control the modulation current and the bias current of a laser diode.
+The look-up table may be programmed with arbitrary data by the user, via the 2-wire serial port, and either an internal or external temperature sensor may be used to control the output current response.

-The integrated General Purpose EEPROM is included for product data storage and can be used for transceiver module information storage in laser diode applications.
+The integrated General Purpose EEPROM is included for product data storage.